Turn Your Branch Meeting into a Polling Place!

 - Good internet connection at your voting location

-How to Get Ready for Your National Voting Day
+How to Get Ready for Your Bylaws Amendment Voting Day

 - The month before, remind members to do their homework!
-Check out the candidate bios and videos and read up on the proposed bylaws and Public Policy Program changes and proposed resolutions.
+Read up on the proposed bylaws and resolutions.

-- Remind members to bring their member number and voter PIN, which can be found on the mailing label of their 2017 spring Outlook magazine.
-They can also email email@example.com or call 800.326.2289 to get this information before your branch’s voting day.
+- Remind members to bring their member number and voter PIN, which can be found on the mailing label of their 2018 spring Outlook magazine or in the email accompanying the spring 2018 digital edition of Outlook.
+They can also email firstname.lastname@example.org or call 800.326.2289 to get this information before your branch’s voting day.

 - Talk it up!
-The months before voting day are a great time to talk about AAUW’s mission and the importance of voting.
+The month before voting day is a great time to talk about AAUW’s mission and the importance of voting.

 - Make it fun!
 Decorate your meeting space and offer prizes for certain milestones, such as